test

-The UW Health Neurologic Residency is a new program, embarking on obtaining accreditation by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
-It will be a full-time, one-year program that begins in July and continues through June of the following year.
-It will start with one resident per year.
-If the program successfully completes the accreditation process, the first resident will get credit for graduating from an accredited program.
+University of Wisconsin Hospitals and Clinics Neurologic PT Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education as a post-professional residency program for physical therapists in neurology.
+It is a full-time, one-year program that begins in July and continues through June of the following year.
+The program accepts one resident per year.

 Our mission

-The mission of the UW Health Neurologic Physical Therapist Residency is to provide evidence-based, post professional education and clinical training to develop specialists and leaders in neurologic physical therapy in the areas of clinical practice, research, education, and community service.
+The mission of the University of Wisconsin Hospitals and Clinics Neurologic PT Residency is to provide evidence-based, post professional education and clinical training to develop specialists and leaders in neurologic physical therapy in the areas of clinical practice, research, education, and community service.
 The program will foster an environment of continuous improvement and strategic initiatives to ensure a strong neurologic residency.

 About the neurologic physical therapy residency

-Residents provide patient care 32 hours per week, including at least three hours per week co-treating with a faculty mentor.
-In addition, at least six hours per week are dedicated to educational experiences, including didactic instruction, assisting in neurologic labs and lectures at the University of Wisconsin Physical Therapy School, and other relevant learning opportunities.
+Residents provide patient care 32 hours per week, including at least three hours per week with a faculty mentor who guides the resident to a higher level of critical thinking and skills for PT care of patients with neurologic diagnoses.
+In addition, at least six hours per week are dedicated to educational experiences, including didactic instruction, assisting in neurologic labs and lectures at the University of Wisconsin Physical Therapy School and other relevant learning opportunities.

-The residency includes work experiences in three different settings: neuro acute care including ICU at a level 1 trauma center, a CARF accredited inpatient rehab facility, and an outpatient neurologic and vestibular clinic.
+The residency includes work experiences in three different settings: Neuro acute care including ICU at a Level I Trauma Center, a CARF-accredited inpatient rehabilitation facility and an outpatient neurologic and vestibular clinic.

 Residents are compensated for the hours spent providing patient care.
 In addition, residents receive a benefit package that includes health insurance.